Table of Contents

 Malformations of the pancreas

-If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by two separate glands.
-The merging of the two pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
-This is a quite frequent abnormality, which mostly does not cause any symptoms.
+If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by 2 separate glands.
+The merging of the 2 pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
+This is a frequently occurring abnormality, which mostly does not cause any symptoms.
+In some cases, this anomaly is associated with recurrent episodes of pancreatitis.
 However, its role as a predisposition for pancreatitis is controversial.

 Microscopic Anatomy of the Pancreas

 In contrast to the macroscopic anatomy, the pancreas’ organization in the exocrine and endocrine pancreas becomes apparent in histological sections.

 Histologically, the exocrine part of the pancreas shows the typical structure of the serous gland and represents roughly 98% of the organ’s tissue.
 The acini consist of strong basophilic cells, which contain numerous secretory granules.
 Acini are made of zymogenic cells that surround a central lumen and is arranged in lobules.